LOWER YELLOWSTONE RURAL ELECTRIC ASSOCIATION, INC.

 - The receipt of and the issuance of receipts for all monies due and payable to the Cooperative and for the deposit of all such monies in the name of the Cooperative in such bank or banks as shall be selected in accordance with the provisions of these bylaws; and

-- The general performance of all the duties incident to the office of Treasurer and such other duties as from time to time may be assigned to him by the board.
+- The general performance of all the duties incident to the office of secretary and such other duties as from time to time may be assigned to them by the board.

-SECTION 8.
+SECTION 7.
 Manager.
-The board of trustees may appoint a manager who may, but who shall not be required to, be a member of the Cooperative.
-The manager shall perform such duties and shall exercise such authority as the board of trustees may from time to time vest in him or her.
+The board of trustees may appoint or employ a manager who may, but who shall not be required to, be a member of the Cooperative.
+The manager shall perform such duties and shall exercise such authority as the board of trustees from time to time may vest in them.

-SECTION 9.
+SECTION 8.
 Bonds of Officers.
-The Treasurer and any other officer or agent of the Cooperative charged with responsibility for the custody of any of its funds or property shall be bonded in such sum and with such surety as the board shall determine.
-The board in its discretion may also require any other officer, agent or employee of the Cooperative to be bonded in such amount and with such surety as it shall determine.
+The secretary and any other officer or agent of the Cooperative charged with responsibility for the custody of any of its funds or property shall be bonded in such sum and with such surety as the board shall determine.

-SECTION 10.
+SECTION 9.
 Compensation.
-The powers, duties and compensation of any officers, agents and employees shall be fixed by the board of trustees, subject to the provisions of these bylaws with respect to compensation for trustees and close relatives of trustees.
+The powers, duties and compensation of any officers, agents and employees shall be fixed by the board of trustees, subject to the provisions of these bylaws with respect to compensation for trustees.

-SECTION 11.
+SECTION 10.
 Reports.
-The officers of the Cooperative shall submit at each annual meeting of the members reports covering the business of the Cooperative for the previous fiscal year.
-Such reports shall set forth the conditions of the Cooperative at the close of such fiscal year.
+The Cooperative, through one of its officers, shall submit at each annual meeting of the members reports covering the business of the Cooperative for the previous fiscal year.

 All other amounts received by the Cooperative from its operations in excess of costs and